 * You can use the crumble topping sprinkled over muffins or cake (like this apple crumble cake) before baking too.

 You sure can.
-I find the sweetness of the orange compliments the sour acidity of the rhubarb and the bite of the ginger perfectly.
-But a lemon will also work here too.
-Just taste the after the lemon has been added.
+I find the sweetness of the orange perfectly complements the sour acidity of the rhubarb and the bite of the ginger.
+But a lemon will also work here.
+Just taste it after the lemon has been added.
 It may need another pinch or two of sugar.

 Absolutely.
 Just be very careful when pulsing the crumble ingredients because margarine is much softer than butter and will blend very quickly.
 Take care to not over blend.